BestTimesToVisit.com Logo

 food

-Take advantage of Canada's diverse culinary scene!
-Explore local farmers' markets for fresh, seasonal produce and regional specialties.
-Don't be afraid to try poutine (cheese curds, fries, and gravy), a Canadian classic, but be prepared for its richness!
+Take advantage of the diverse culinary scene!
+Canada offers a wide range of cuisines, from fresh seafood on the coasts to poutine in Quebec.
+Explore local farmers' markets for fresh produce and unique regional specialties.
+Don't be afraid to try something new!

 packing